Lenovo TabletLenovo Yoga Tablet 2Teardown

 Giuseppe

-1. Yes.
-I don’t want to overpay and I’m certain it’s only the fault of the connector on the antennas because it got pulled out while rescuing a sim card that turned out to be too small.
+Yes.
+I don’t want to overpay, and I’m certain it’s only the fault of the connector on the antennas because it got pulled out while rescuing a SIM card that turned out to be too small.

-8. Hi, My Lenovo Yoga Tab 2 has switched off automatically after displaying Lenovo.
-After that, my Tab 2 won’t turn on, and it’s even not charging.
+Hi, my Lenovo Yoga Tab 2 has automatically shut off after displaying ‘Lenovo’.
+After that, my Tab 2 won’t turn on, and it’s not even charging.
 Please give me a solution.

-1. If your Lenovo Yoga Tab 2 will not turn on, try a different charger cable and power adaptor.
+If your Lenovo Yoga Tab 2 will not turn on, try a different charger cable and power adapter.
 Otherwise, the battery will be completely dead and must be replaced.

-2. I had a similar problem after I replaced my screen as described above.
-I got my tablet working again by removing the back plate of the tab and refitting the screen and power cables.
+I had a similar problem after replacing my screen as described above.
+I got my tablet working again by removing the back plate, refitting the screen, and reconnecting the power cables.
 I would check the connectors first before buying a new battery.

 TLTR: Check for loose cable connections before changing the battery.